adrianmrozo/ds/README.md

-# A Demonstration of Data Science Toolkits and Architectures - Image recognition with Keras & Tensorflow on the CIFAR-10 data
+# A Demonstration of Data Science Toolkits and Architectures - Image recognition with Keras & Tensorflow on the CIFAR-10 dataset
 by Ludwig Kraft & Adrian Mrozowski

 ## Description: